people playing multiplayer games

 Understanding Cross-Platform Multiplayer

 Cross-platform play, or crossplay, allows players on different gaming systems (e.g., PC and PlayStation) to play together in the same multiplayer games.
-This is a massive boon for connectivity, breaking down barriers and expanding the player pool significantly.
+Here’s a significant development for connectivity, breaking down barriers and expanding the player pool considerably.
+It means you’re not limited by who owns which console.

 However, not all games support it, and sometimes it’s limited (e.g., PC can play with Xbox, but not PlayStation).
 Always check the game’s specifications.
-For instance, Fortnite has been a leader in enabling seamless crossplay across almost all platforms for years.
+For instance, Fortnite has been a leader in enabling smooth crossplay across almost all platforms for years, setting a standard for the industry.
+By early 2026, industry analysis firm Newzoo projects that over 75% of major multiplayer games will support some form of cross-platform play, a substantial increase from previous years.

 Certain genres consistently dominate the multiplayer scene: